Hollow-Serenity/TSDrag-Drop/README.md

 - **TypeScript**: Enjoy the benefits of type safety and improved code quality with TypeScript.
 - **Modular Code**: Clean and organized codebase, making it easy to understand, extend, and maintain.

+## Contributing
+I'd love your help to make this project even better!
+If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+Whether you're fixing a bug or adding something new, your contributions are always welcome.

 ## Getting Started

 ### What You Need